MoShekaramiz/Tello_Edu_Surrogated_Wind_Fram/README.md

 #### go_to() <a name="go_to()"></a>
 Tells the drone to go to a specific set of cartesian coordinates with a desired ending angle.
 The drone's coordinates after movement are printed for the user.
 ```
-# Go to (100,150) with an ending angle of 141 degrees
+# Go to (100,150) with an ending angle of 141°

 drone.go_to(100, 150, 141)
 ```
 #### video() <a name="video()"></a>
 Initializes a live video stream for the user.
 This function is called during the intialization process by default.
 If the user doesn't want a video stream, the stream parameter during initialization should be set to false.
-See the section on using output.py for more information.
+See the section on using [output.py](#output.py-Instructions) for more information.
 ```
 # Start the livestream